-Nature is life and includes everything from the land, soil, rocks, groundwater, waterways and every living thing, to the atmosphere and beyond.
+Nature is life and includes everything from the land, soil, rocks, groundwater, waterways and every living thing, to the atmosphere and beyond. .
 It provides our landscape and sets the scene of every day, providing everything we need to live and to be comfortable.
-It underpins the economy, climate, and the health and wellbeing of all humans.
-Nature includes all the variety of life (biodiversity) that makes up the non-human, non-built world.